isabelle-np/isabelle-np.github.io/src/studies/jpmorgan-chase/index.md

 </style>

+<div class="wrapper">
+<img src="./whiteboard.JPG" class="image">
+</div>

-<h2 class="h2">Project Overview</h2>
+<h2 class="afterImg">Project Overview</h2>

 I joined JPMorgan Chase & Co. as a full-stack software engineer within Engineering &amp; Architecture.
 With my specializatiion in UX/UI development and previous experience as a UX/UI designer, I took the initiative to lead the redesign of a business intelligence & analytics tool utilized by the Chief Information Officer and his leadership team.
 While I cannot share specifics of the product, I would be more than happy to speak about my experiences in person.

-<div class="wrapper">
-<img src="./whiteboard.JPG" class="image">
-</div>

-<h2 class="afterImg">Redesigning the Product</h2>
+<h2>Redesigning the Product</h2>
 Without a design lead on my product team, I was the only member with any experience in UX and UI design.
 To learn more about the design processes and tools at JPMorgan Chase, I reached out to senior designers across the firm to understand their workflows and how to make compromises between design and engineering.
 I then conducted user interviews with senior leaders to identify pain points, developed highly-annotated wireframes, designed mockups and data visualizations, and conducted user testing with low and high-fidelity prototypes.

 ###Development Story Board